 TrainerRoad as a brand provides an ecosystem of training tools focussed on the idea that training without structure isn't training at all, and that indoor training helps provide that structure without distraction - although, with its Outside Workouts feature, workouts can also be pushed to your cycling computer.

-But behind the paywall, there's a library of thousands of workouts, in-depth analysis features, year-over-year comparison of your performance, and currently being rolled out is the addition of machine learning algorithms that analyse your performances in order to help you progress towards your goals as quickly, but optimally as possible.
+Behind the paywall, there's a library of thousands of workouts, in-depth analysis features, year-over-year comparison of your performance, and machine learning algorithms that analyse your performances in order to help you progress towards your goals as quickly, but optimally as possible.

-This machine-learning algorithm is known as Adaptive Training, and it takes advantage of the millions of workouts in its library in order to first learn, and then analyse whether or not a workout has been completed.
-Taking this analysis and coupling it with a post-ride survey, it is then able to assess how tough you found a workout, and potentially alter subsequent workouts in order to help you progress at an optimal rate.
+This machine-learning algorithm is known as Adaptive Training, and it takes advantage of the millions of workouts undertaken by the athletes in its database in order to first learn, and then analyse whether or not a workout has been completed.
+Taking this analysis and coupling it with a short post-ride survey, it is then able to assess how tough you found a workout, and potentially alter subsequent workouts in order to help you progress at an optimal rate.

-Engineers have then categorised workouts based on the training zone targeted, and given each a progression score to quantify its difficulty.
+Engineers have then categorised the workouts in its library based on the training zone targeted, and given each a progression score to quantify its difficulty.
 This score ranges from 0 to 10, and theoretically, if you can do an aerobic workout with progression level 5, an aerobic workout with progression level 3 should be easy.
+However, you might be able to do a tempo workout that has a progression level 8, but you might still struggle through a level 5 VO2 Max workout.

 The workout analysis features offer a compare tool, to see how your latest workout's numbers stack up against your personal records (from a chosen season or all-time), and there's also an interval search function, which allows you to easily analyse your ride even if you forgot to lap your intervals correctly (or for fun, see how many times you hit 700 watts in your latest criterium).

 A neat feature when comparing your personal records against previous seasons is the 'Season Match' function, which enables you to compare progress versus a previous season to date.
-For example, if your seasons usually run from October to September, and you want to compare your progress in January.
+For example, if your seasons usually run from October to September, and you want to compare your progress in January, you don't want to compare your January self to last year's height of summer.
+Compare year-on-year to gain a better understanding of how you're tracking against previous winters.

-Aside from this, TrainerRoad also features a Group Workout feature, which allows groups of riders to take on the same workout concurrently (relative to their own fitness), with a group video chat added to the mix.
-The feature was initially launched in response to the COVID-19 pandemic, helping people retain the motivation of riding in a group without leaving their homes.
+To enable riders to ride together in the height of the pandemic, TrainerRoad launched a Group Workout feature, which allows groups of riders to take on the same workout concurrently (relative to their own fitness), with a group video chat added to the mix.
+It not only helps to take your mind off the pain when talking to friends, it yields peer-based motivation and competition.

 How much is TrainerRoad?

-There is a certain amount you can do before you hit the paywall - such as create your training plan - and a 100 per cent satisfaction guarantee means that you can claim your money back in the first 30 days if the app isn't for you.
+There is a certain amount you can do before you hit the paywall - such as create your training plan - and a 100 per cent satisfaction guarantee means that you can claim your money back in the first 30 days if the app isn't for you, although if you want to try before you buy, there is a seven-day free trial where you needn't enter any of your payment details.

 How to get started